MarcAzar/BitVector/README.md

 Once ```choosenim``` is installed you can ```nimble install bitvector``` to pull the latest bipbuffer release and all its dependencies

 ## Documentation
-Documentation can be found <a class="external reference" href="https://marcazar.github.io/BitVector/docs/bitvector.html">here</a>
+Documentation can be found <a class="external reference" href="https://marcazar.github.io/BitVector/docs/bitvector.html">BitVector</a> and <a class="external reference" href="https://marcazar.github.io/BitVector/docs/bloom.html">Bloom Filter</a>